Lenya59/kuber/README.md

 ```

-Let's check our pods and realise that 4 replicas of nginx done))
+Let's check our pods and realize that 4 replicas of nginx done))

 ```shell
 $ kubectl get pods